Onlyartist9/Playing_with_Yolo/README.md

 You become familiar with allll and I mean nearly all... ok some of the popular/modern Computer Vision models whether it be SAM(Segment Anything Model), or some other framework like OpenCV.
 Then you decide to freelance to put your skills to test.

-Bro all I saw are people asking for help on their YOLO models.
+Bro all I saw were people asking for help on their YOLO models.

 Wtf is a YOLO model?